Illinois Valley Regional Airport: Facilities and aircraft

+Facilities

 Illinois Valley Regional Airport covers an area of 200 acre at an elevation of 654 ft above mean sea level.
 It has two runways, one designated 18/36 with an asphalt surface measuring 5,999 by 100 feet (1,829 x 30 m) and a second designated 7/25 with an asphalt surface measuring 3,999 by 75 feet.

 A number of construction projects began at the airport in 2022 to upgrade facilities.
 The airport plans on extending the airport's major taxiway as well as adding five new hangars.

-The airport has an FBO that offers services such as catering, ground and cargo handling, and ground power units for transient aircraft as well as hangars for long-term storage.
+The airport has a fixed-base operator that offers services such as catering, ground and cargo handling, and ground power units for transient aircraft as well as hangars for long-term storage.
 The facility offers charter flights.
 Meeting rooms, a lounge, a weather briefing station, and courtesy cars are also available.